 ShipBob partners with Mothership so that ecommerce merchants can follow their freight on a live map display, and share shipment updates with the simplicity of a few clicks on their shipping platform (and a direct integration of the two systems is coming soon).

-Optimize LTL freight shipping and ecommerce fulfillment
+Optimise LTL freight shipping and ecommerce fulfilment

 Ordering tracking from A to Z

-LTL shipping needs are met much easier when working with a third-party logistics company, especially ones utilizing software and more efficient technologies, in combination with expert freight partners like Mothership that can handle everything from last-mile delivery and same-day deliveries, to FTL and LTL freight.
+LTL shipping needs are met much easier when working with a third-party logistics company, especially ones utilising software and more efficient technologies, in combination with expert freight partners like Mothership that can handle everything from last-mile delivery and same-day deliveries, to FTL and LTL freight.

 Together, ShipBob and Mothership will give ecommerce businesses an unparalleled advantage over competitors by streamlining their supply chain and logistics.
-To get a live, personalized walkthrough of the Mothership platform sign up for a demo here.
+To get a live, personalised walkthrough of the Mothership platform sign up for a demo here.